What’s the best DAB radio on the market in the UK in 2019?

-These are usually too big to fit in your pocket, but are powered by batteries or a built-in battery pack.
+- Portable radios: These are usually too big to fit in your pocket, but are powered by batteries or a built-in battery pack.
 Most portable radios can also be mains-powered.
 Portable radios are good if you want something small you can carry around the house or use in the garden or while camping.
-You can see some good portable DAB radios for under £50 here.
+You can see some of the best portable DAB radios here.

-Features to look for in a DAB radio
+Here are some of the most useful features to look for in a DAB radio:

-Many DAB radios have an alarm clock feature, and allow you to wake up to either a regular alarm sound or the radio.
-Some also have dual alarms, so you can set separate alarms for weekdays and weekends, or set alarms at different times if you and your partner have different schedules.
+- Alarm clock: Many DAB radios have an alarm clock feature and allow you to wake up to either a regular alarm sound or the radio.
+Some also have dual alarms, so you can set separate alarms for weekdays and weekends or set alarms at different times if you and your partner have different schedules.

 DAB radio lets you listen to regular stations like Radio 2 and Radio 5, but also additional stations like 6 Music and Radio 4 Extra.
 If you want an even greater choice of stations, you should consider getting an internet radio.

 You should also think about whether you will be mainly listening to music or speech programmes.
 If you will be listening to music, you will appreciate a radio with better sound quality, whereas for speech you might not mind if the radio doesn’t have a lot of bass or detail to the sound.

 DAB radios vary greatly in price.
 A budget pocket or portable radio could cost £20 or £30, while a really high-end radio could cost over £400.
 A mid-sized radio for the kitchen or living room will normally cost £50-£100.

 Of course, you get what you pay for, so it’s worth paying more if you want better sound and build quality, and more features.